akovac35/aspnetkerberossamples/README.md

    - On the Windows 11 VM, log in as `user1@example.local`.
    - Open Microsoft Edge and navigate to `https://linux-server.example.local:5001/secure`.
    - If configured correctly, you should be authenticated via Kerberos.
+   - If authentication works, but not SSO, then confirm the site is registered under **Local intranet** in the AD domain computers.
+   - Validate system clocks for involved servers in case of authentication problems.